 Palpa

-At a distance of 317 Km from Kathmandu is Palpa, situated at the southern slope of the Mahabharat range and the Himalayas.
-A district under province no. 5, in the Lumbini zone Western Development Region
+Located 317 km from Kathmandu, Palpa lies on the southern slope of the Mahabharat range and the Himalayas.
+It is a district in Province No. 5, within the Lumbini Zone of the Western Development Region.

-Papa's high hills command an impressive view of Nepal in all directions, with the great Madi valley in the west and the Kali Gandaki River along its northern border.
-Talking about people here, most of them follow Hinduism followed by Buddhism.
-A few Muslims and Christians also reside here.
+Palpa's high hills offer impressive panoramic views of Nepal, including the vast Madi Valley to the west and the Kali Gandaki River along its northern border.
+The majority of the population practices Hinduism, followed by Buddhism, with small communities of Muslims and Christians residing here.

 More on Palpa